teroqim/the-ios-dugout/code-conventions.md

 Group methods using pragma marks with names that make sense.
 Put groups in the following order
-- View controller method overrides.
+- Superclass method overrides.
+- Public interface methods.
 - Event handlers.
 (Button touches, swipe handlers, etc.)
 - Delegate methods.
 - Helpers only used in this file.